 Pork can seem like a bland protein, but this recipe gives it a complete makeover with ginger, cumin, and cinnamon.
 Chickpeas add heartiness and fiber while butternut squash gives a light sweetness and plenty of vitamin C. Who says cooking for one has to be boring?

 Filipino food doesn’t get a whole lot of attention, but it might become your new favorite cuisine after you give this recipe a try.
 The flavors are salty, tangy, and spicy.
 Interested yet?
-A bed of egg noodles is perfect for soaking up all that flavor, or spiralize some zucchini noodles for another great (and gluten-free!) option.
+This simple dish only needs a few ingredients, and packs in a ton of veggies along with it.

 Bottled pasta sauces can taste processed and hide added sugars and sodium.
 For an extra special noodle topper, try making this rich braise.
 Beef cooks down in a hearty tomato sauce spiked with red wine and a little bit of rosemary until it’s tender.
 Sick of pasta?
 Try it on baked potatoes, spaghetti squash, or a sandwich.

 A classic beef stroganoff combines mushrooms and steak in a creamy sauce.
-It’s delicious when done right and even when it's done wrong and the meat gets dry and tough.
+It’s delicious when done right.
 Using the slow cooker and a braising cut of beef ensures the meat will be ultra-tender.
 Stirring in a sour cream mixture just before serving gives a luxurious texture.
 It might be better than your grandma’s!

 Sometimes, nothing beats a steaming bowl of soup.
 Pull out the slow cooker for this easy version of a simple favorite.
 It’s rich, hearty, and warming.
 Just be sure to use pearled barley; quick-cooking will turn to mush.